Receptors are the elements that convey a signal into the cell.

 Adenylyl cyclase (cAMP) Pathway

-Here, when the drug or ligand binds to the receptors, the enzyme adenylyl cyclase activates on the inner side of the plasma membrane.
+- Here, when the drug or ligand binds to the receptors, the enzyme adenylyl cyclase is activated on the inner side of the plasma membrane.

 Example: Glucagon activates the enzyme glycogen phosphorylase that converts glucose to glycogen in the liver and skeletal muscles.